orbitalindex/awesome-space/README.md

 ### Space Debris

 * [Stuff In Space](http://stuffin.space) - Stuff in Space is a realtime 3D map of objects in Earth orbit, visualized using WebGL.
 Updates daily.

-## Other

-### Learning Materials

-* [RDFvocab](https://github.com/chronos-pramantha/RDFvocab) - A collection of linked data ontologies (semantically linked representations) that describe astronomical and space engineering concepts.
-Can be used to link popular data sets like [DBPedia](https://wiki.dbpedia.org).
-* [Resources and references on the topic of space exploration](https://space.meta.stackexchange.com/questions/249/resources-and-references-on-the-topic-of-space-exploration) - StackExchange list of books, manuals, courses, and more.

 ## Spacecraft